ouabing/MonoCore/README.md

     UI = 3,
   }

-  // PhysicsWorld for collision detection and other physics simulation stuff public enum PhysicsWorld
+  // PhysicsWorld for collision detection and other physics simulations public enum PhysicsWorld
   {
     Main = 1